-- 1% of the then outstanding shares, in the form of ADSs or otherwise, which will equal approximately 1,184,850 shares immediately after this offering (or 1,199,100 shares if the over-allotment option is exercised in full); or - the average weekly trading volume of our shares in the form of ADSs or otherwise, during the four calendar weeks preceding the date on which notice of the sale is filed with the SEC.
+- 1% of the then outstanding shares, in the form of ADSs or otherwise, which will equal approximately 11,842,503 shares immediately after this offering; or - the average weekly trading volume of our shares in the form of ADSs or otherwise, during the four calendar weeks preceding the date on which notice of the sale is filed with the SEC.

-Sales under Rule 144 are also subject to manner of sale provisions, notice requirements and the availability of current public information about us.
+Sales under Rule 144 must be made through unsolicited brokers' transactions.
+They are also subject to manner of sale provisions, notice requirements and the availability of current public information about us.